Concerned About Your Mental Health? Try Online Therapy

 - Reach your highest potential as a person.

 - Bounce back from disappointments.

 How Common Are Mental Health Problems?

-If you do have a mental health problem, you aren't alone.
-Nearly everyone has mental health issues from time to time.
+If you do have a mental health disorder, you aren't alone.
 In fact, it's been estimated that about 26 percent of all adults in the U.S. have some kind of diagnosable mental health disorder.

 So, if you're worried that having a mental health issue makes you different or not as good as other people, don't be.
 It just means you're human.
 Recognizing and seeking help for your mental health difficulties is what's important.

 Do I Have A Mental Health Problem?

 While it's a bad idea to diagnose yourself or others, it's good to know the warning signs of mental health conditions.
 If you're experiencing any of the following, therapy may be a good option for you: